victorsabino/dock-components/README.md

 We use [Vue Testing Library](https://github.com/testing-library/vue-testing-library) and [Jest](https://jestjs.io/) as our main test base.
 If you need a good test exemple check components/Button/Button.spec.js

+# Plugin.js and main.js
+These files are this library basic configuration.
+`main.js` is just there to export the components so they're visible to the user (dockpay, dockmarket)
+`plugin.js` injects everything that you need to inject with vue.use (it's basically like the main.js in vue) and applies to every component before exporting.
+**if your new component isn't showing when you're trying to import it's probably related to a misconfiguration in one of these files**

+# Storybook Configuration
 ## ✍️ Authors

 - [@Victor Sabino](https://github.com/vsabino) - Creator & Collaborator